Your baby won’t go to college in diapers, but it certainly may not feel like it when they are almost a toddler and still won’t wee in the potty.

 If your child follows you to the bathroom when you have to pee, let them watch you!
 Make the most out of an awkward situation and use it as a way to teach them what grown-ups do when they have to go pee.

 However, this usually works best with a parent and a child of the same gender.
 Take your daughter with you, and let your husband or partner take your son.

 2. Use cloth diapers.

-Cloth diapers have a lot of benefits (LINK TO BENEFITS OF USING CLOTH DIAPERS), and one of these benefits is helping babies learn their own body signals.
+Cloth diapers have a lot of benefits, and one of these benefits is helping babies learn their own body signals.
 When a cloth diaper gets wet, your baby feels the wetness, which is an uncomfortable feeling.
 On the contrary, disposable diapers remain dry for hours.
 This keeps babies from recognizing the cues that their bodies are sending.

 3. Let accidents happen.